pnut-api/phpnut/README.md

-AppDotNetPHP
+phpnutPHP
 ============

-PHP library for the App.net Stream API
+PHP library for the pnut.io Stream API

-More info on the App.net Stream API <a target="_blank" href="https://github.com/appdotnet/api-spec">here</a>
+More info on the pnut.io Stream API <a target="_blank" href="https://github.com/pnut-api/api-spec">here</a>

-Find more App.net code libraries and examples <a target="_blank" href="https://github.com/appdotnet/api-spec/wiki/Developer-Resources">here</a>

-Sign up for App.net <a target="_blank" href="https://join.app.net/">here</a>

-NOTE:<br>
-The Stream API is currently under development.
-This library will be rapidly changing in accordance with changes made in the API.
+## Note that this is untested, missing some endpoints, and contains stream endpoint instructions that are not currently valid with pnut.io's API.

 **Contributors:**
 * <a href="https://alpha.app.net/jdolitsky" target="_blank">@jdolitsky</a>